getopt-php/getopt-php/docs/syntax.md

 ## Short Options

 A short option is a letter (A-Z only, no umlauts etc.) or digit prefixed with a single hyphen.
-Letters are case sensitive, i.e., `-v` and `-V` are different options.
+Letters are case-sensitive, i.e., `-v` and `-V` are different options.
 If the option has an argument, it must be separated from the option by a space.
 The following command invokes `program.php` with two short options `a` and `1`, where `a` has the argument `foo` and `1` has no argument: